byme8/articles/ConverRESTToGraphQL/ConvertRESTToGraphQL.md

 In the second part, we had a look on how to set up GraphQL server.
 We figured out how to create GraphQL fields and what we need to consider when transforming existing REST endpoints into GraphQL fields.

 I hope you find this article useful.
-In the next article, we will look at how to do integration testing of our GraphQL APIs.
+In the next time, we will look at how to do integration testing of our GraphQL APIs.